Menu

 Dear members and friends of the Southern California Horticultural Society,

 SCHS has donated funds in the past to aid nurseries that have suffered fire damage.
 However, it is not our policy to support individuals.
-We will make a donation to Direct Relief (https://www.directrelief.org/) to assist their efforts to help everyone affected.
+We made a donation to Direct Relief (https://www.directrelief.org/) to assist their efforts to help everyone affected.

 We also urge all of you to help as much as you can.
 These are resource organizations that are on the ground now helping real people: